DanielNorris7/DanielNorrisIT2351/Lab5/readme.md

 CREATE USER guitar_admin@localhost IDENTIFIED BY 'pa55word';
 CREATE USER guitar_user@localhost IDENTIFIED BY 'pa55word';
+> - The above two statements are creating two users (guitar_admin & guitar_user) with a password of pa55word.

 GRANT ALL

 ON guitar.*

 TO guitar_admin@localhost;
+> - This next statement is granting all (Create, Drop, Delete, Insert, Select, Update) rights to the guitar_admin user for any table using the guitar schema.

 GRANT SELECT, INSERT, UPDATE, DELETE

 ON guitar.*

 TO guitar_user@localhost;
+> - This statement is granting the guitar_user rights to only Select, Insert, Update and Delete for tables in the guitar schema.

 #### B) What are the privilege levels that can be granted to a user?